heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > elaboration that elaborates all higher-order effects would harm
 > modularity in practice.

+[Cas: we should elaborate on how we interpret the question.

+- Yes, you can elaborate in sequence.

+- But that doesn't buy you anything.

+- Handling algebraic effects is where you get interaction.

+- So the question is: do we get the same modularity from algebraic effects and handlers as we do from scoped effects and handlers.

+]

 Good question.

 Our intuition is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
 We discuss this intuition below.

-However, this intuition remains to be tried and tested in future work.
-We will clarify in 3.5 that it is an open question of whether forwarding gives modularity benefits that we cannot recover using modular elaborations.
+However, this intuition remains to be tried [FIXME: What do we mean by "tried and tested"] and tested in future work.
+We will clarify in 3.5 that it is an open question of whether scoped effects + forwarding gives modularity benefits that we cannot recover using modular elaborations + algebraic effects and handlers.

-We will also clarify in the discussion in Sect.
-3.5 that scoped effects with forwarding can, in principle, be applied to scoped operations inside hefty trees, since scoped operations are a special case of higher-order operations.
+[FIXME:

+Tom and Birthe uses a special (adjoint?) fold and show how to use it to define scoped effects and handlers for the higher-order free monad (hefty).

+We will relate to this line of work in more detail.

+Cas does this.

+]

 > In Section 4.2, the paper uses sub and jump to simulate the
 > transactional semantics derived by swapping the order of handlers with